 6.15.
-The Authority has taken account of Financial's general compliance history.
-In particular, as a result of actions taken by the Authority during the Relevant Period, Financial had knowledge of the Authority's concerns relating to the weaknesses in its systems and controls and risk management framework but failed adequately to address those concerns.
-In particular, Financial was referred to Enforcement in 2009 as a result of similar concerns identified during the Authority's thematic review of Financial's pension-switching recommendations.
+The Authority has taken account of Investments' general compliance history.
+In particular, as a result of actions taken by the Authority during the Relevant

+Period, Investments had knowledge of the Authority's concerns relating to the weaknesses in systems and controls and the risk management framework at Group level but failed adequately to address those concerns.
+In particular, Investments was referred to Enforcement in 2009 as a result of similar concerns identified during the Authority's thematic review of another subsidiary of the Group's pension-switching recommendations.
 Following its investigation, in February 2010, the Authority imposed a financial penalty on Mr Charles Palmer, the CEO of the Group at the time and the current owner of the Group.